tauseef-ameen/KubernetesWorkout/README.md

 ### Who This Book Is For

-This book is for you if you’re a front-end, back-end, or full-stack developer.
-It teaches Kubernetes from scratch—no prior experience required.
+This book is for you if you’re a **front-end**, **back-end**, or **full-stack developer**.
+It teaches Kubernetes from scratch.
+No prior experience required.
-While the examples use Java, Spring Boot, and Quarkus, the concepts are explained in a way that any developer can follow, regardless of language or framework.
+While the examples use **Java, Spring Boot, and Quarkus**, the concepts are explained in a way that any developer can follow, regardless of language or framework.
 You’ll learn how to deploy and manage real applications in Kubernetes, step by step.

 This book is a good fit if you’re:

-- A **Application** developer curious about running your apps in Kubernetes
+- An **Application** developer curious about running your apps in Kubernetes
 - A **DevOps beginner** looking to bridge the gap between development and operations
 - A **Test Automation engineer** who wants to troubleshoot test environments in Kubernetes
 - A **Product Owner** or **Engineering Manager** trying to understand Kubernetes' role in the delivery pipeline